|

 The building originally housed the collection of work by local

-Lark Hill Place Museum.
-The former collection has now been
+Hill Place Museum.
+The former collection has now been moved

-Lowry, at Salford Quays.
-Lark Hill Place is a re-assemblage
+at Salford Quays.
+Lark Hill Place is a re-assemblage of old

-of old shops, cobbled streets, street furniture and shop windows,
+shops, cobbled streets, street furniture and shop windows, collected

-collected from around the city, (many saved from destruction
+from around the city, (many saved from destruction and demolition),

-and demolition), all arranged in a fascinating and authentic-feeling
+all arranged in a fascinating and authentic-feeling Victorian/Edwardian

 Mon-Fri 10.00am - 4.45pm, and Sat & Sun 1.00pm - 5.00pm.